fshahinfar1/gem5-journey/Readme.md

 telnet 127.0.0.1 <port>
 ```

-### Run a custom kernel and image [Not yet achieved]
+### Run a custom kernel and image

-These steps has been taken for running a full system simulation but
+These steps has been taken for running a full system simulation.
-I haven't yet got there.

 1. Read the blog post [here](http://www.lowepower.com/jason/setting-up-gem5-full-system.html).